Foraging Wild Garlic

 Wild Garlic Pesto

-Wild Garlic is one of those things that people go out and forage for.
-I would love to say I did that, but ours was sent to us in our Riverford organic veg box this week.
+Our wild garlic was sent to us in our Riverford organic veg box this week.
 I was excited to see it as I’d never really cooked with it.
 I decided to ease myself in with a simple Wild Garlic Pesto.

 I also added basil into my pesto for a touch of the traditional, lemon for freshness and pine nuts for a rich creamy texture.
 If you prefer a pesto with more bite add some whole pine nuts in after blitzing.

-Pesto is traditionally made with Parmesan or similar hard cheese, but strict vegetarians will want to avoid this due to the use of animal rennet.
-I use a string cheddar but try the recipe using your favourite vegetarian cheeses and see what works for you.
+Pesto is traditionally made with Parmesan or similar hard cheese, but vegetarians will want to avoid this due to the use of animal rennet.
+I use a strong cheddar but try the recipe using your favourite vegetarian cheeses and see what works for you.
 Pregnant ladies might also want to avoid any cheese made with unpasteurised milk.

 This recipe also works really well without cheese for vegans.